decretist/Dissertation/Chapter2/chapter2o.md

 rather than a member of the landed aristocracy, since his wealth, the source of several bribes, is so readily convertible into cash.

+[^tmp1]: C.1 q.1 d.p.c.96 (Friedberg 1.392) refers to D.19 c.9 under
+the title *tractatus decretalium epistolarum* in a context that strongly suggests that the treatise referred to is to be understood as corresponding to distinctions 19-20.
+Use of the title "treatise of decretal letters" strongly suggests that this is to be read as a specific reference to distinctions 19-20, understood as a self-contained text independent from the rest of the treatise on laws.

+[^tmp2]: Distinctions 1-20 are usually referred to by modern scholars as the treatise on laws (*tractatus de legibus*).
+I cannot find an internal reference in the *Decretum* referring to it under that title.